michp97/AVPlayer/README.md

 # AVPlayer

-A school project I did with my friend
+An audio and video player I worked on as a school project with my friend Patryk Głowacki